sheenazien8/zien-lite/README.md

-# ZienFramework
+# Zien Boilerplate
-ZienFramework or zien lite framework is a mini MVC for manage small application, zien lite can give you speed and fun when you coding with this framework
+Zien Boilerplate or zien lite framework is a mini MVC for manage small application, zien lite gives you a different experience when you've finished the lesson on PHP Object Oriented Programming

 ## Instalation
 composer create-project zien/zien-lite <project_name>